yangniko137/Tank-Go-V5/README.md

   - The user' button on LinkIT7697 board is test functionalify.
 It will play AMMO and life alarm voice and those 2 external LED indicators light by 0.5 seconds on each.
   - we also can use this "user button" to test IR singal if it workable as plan
+  - Update Tank naming rules
+  - Change P15 for AMMO LED and move IR2 to P3
 ----------------------------------------------------------------------------------------------------------------
 Attentions
   - The AMMO indicator connect P15 pin to Robot shield and the 2nd IR LED had move to P3 pin.